chrismccord/elixir_express/modules.md

 :ok
 ```

-Line 3 accepts an argument, with a default value of 10 denoted by the `//` syntax.
-Elixir contains no `for` or `while` mechanism, instead opting for recursion for iteration.
+Line 3 accepts an argument, with a default value of 10 denoted by the `\\` syntax.
 We can leave our `iex` session running and recompile and reload our program after each change by re-executing the `c` function.

 ## Guard Clauses